 El Colegio de las Américas de Ixtlán is an outreach of the Apostolic Christian Church in Ixtlán, Mexico.
 We are a private Christian elementary school focused on teaching biblical values to students while providing a solid education, which is often difficult to find in Mexico.The school began in August 2009 with eight students in first grade, and currently serves 138 students in grades 1-8.

 In order for the school to be accredited with the state, we use a standardized curriculum, but by including biblical teachings, we hope to have an impact on the children that will also affect the entire family.

 We are pursuing permission from the state to open up a middle school so our students can continue their education in El Colegio de las Américas.
 Middle or secondary school is temporarily convened in the afternoons/evenings in our current building for school year 2016-2017.
-A project has been approved for the construction of new facilities for the middle school in a different property that has much more room.
-The design will even include space for the prospect of having a high school in the future.
+A project has been approved and construction is well underway to provide new facilities for the middle school in a different property that has much more room.
+The design includes space for possibly having a high school in the future.
 Please pray God’s hand would guide the direction of this endeavor.